 UZ-CTRC Senior Management Team

-She is responsible for the CTU’s overall objective to maintain and utilize an efficient, centralized administrative and financial system to support the timely, innovative, and uninterrupted execution of highly complex clinical trials, including continuous performance evaluation and quality improvement to drive compliance.
+She is responsible for the CTU’s overall objective to maintain and utilize an efficient, centralized administrative and financial system to support the timely, innovative, and uninterrupted execution of clinical trials, including continuous performance evaluation and quality improvement to drive compliance.

 She is a member of Senior Management Team (SMT) to oversee both current and planned research finance matters, including strategic plans and daily operational activities such as cash flow levels and expenditure against approved budgets, efficient utilization of resources and infrastructure, and measures for cost containment and economies of scale.